-- If RSET = LOCAL is generated, openUTM allows the RSET call merely to reset the local transaction.
-Please note that the data environment (GSSBs, LSSBs, TLSs, ULS,...), with the exception of the SPAB, is reset to the last synchronization point.
-The following applies to job-receiving services addressed within the transaction: if a message was sent to a job-receiving service in a preceding dialog step terminated with PEND KP or PGWT KP, then this service remains addressed, otherwise the service identifier is deleted. - If RSET = GLOBAL is generated, the program unit run must be terminated with PEND FR/FR/RS.
-This then causes the distributed transaction to be reset.
+- If RSET = LOCAL is generated, openUTM allows the RSET call merely to roll back the local transaction.
+Please note that the data environment (GSSBs, LSSBs, TLSs, ULS,...), with the exception of the SPAB, is rolled back to the last synchronization point.
+The following applies to job-receiving services addressed within the transaction: if a message was sent to a job-receiving service in a preceding dialog step terminated with PEND KP or PGWT KP, then this service remains addressed, otherwise the service identifier is deleted. - If RSET = GLOBAL is generated, the program unit run must be terminated with PEND FR/ER/RS.
+This then causes the distributed transaction to be rolled back.